aditimarkale/radai-food-facilities-challenge/docs/README.md

 # Technical / Architectural Decisions
 1. **Frontend Framework**
     * Material UI - Utilized MUI to provide a consistent look with minimal custom CSS.
 The responsive components ensure a seamless experience.
-Pre-built components facilitatedfaster development process and unified design.
+Pre-built components facilitated faster development process and unified design.

 2. **Typescript**
     * Asynchronous Functions: Used `async/await` for making requests to ensure a responsive user innterface.
 This approach simplifies async code, enhances readability and manages errors effectively with try/catch block.